3-bits/moodle-theme_joomdlebs/README.md

 - 1.6 Add your own main and header fonts.
 Iframe top margin setting.
 Langmenu removed in some pages.
 Other bugs fixed.
 - 1.7 Google font selection.
 Blocks customization.
 Several minor bugs fixed.
 - 1.8 Notifications bar added to the top
+- 1.9 Privacy API added (compatible only with moodle 3.4.2 and higher)